Prediction or forecast: don't make the mistake anymore!

 Prediction is most often a noun.

-Prognosis is most often a form of the verb to predict.
+Forecast is most often a form of the verb to forecast.

 When you talk about the prediction itself, you write prediction.